 Note:

-* This story is inspired byhadith narrated by Imam Muslim.
+* This story is inspired by a hadith narrated by Imam Muslim.
 In the hadith, Abu Hurairah said that Prophet Muhammad prayed for a prostitute who had given water to a dying thirsty dog to be forgiven her sins and admitted to paradise.

 Translated from here.